KULeuvenNeuromechanics/NeuromechanicsToolkit/README.md

 - Read&Write
   - Functions that read and write data, including function that read .c3d files, write .trc, .mot, .sto files, and more.

-In each subfolder you will find a README.md file with a description of the files in the respective folder.
+In each subfolder you will find a README.md file with a description of the files in the respective folder. (**to do**)

 ### Rules for contributing to the NeuromechanicsToolkit